StarRocks/starrocks/docs/en/administration/management/monitoring/alert.md

 jmap -histo[:live] $fe_pid > jmap.dump  #Adding "live" may cause the FE to restart.
 ```

-You can restart the corresponding FE node or adjust the JVM (Xmx) to restart the Fe service if it continues to hit high without releasing.
+You can restart the corresponding FE node or adjust the JVM (Xmx) to restart the FE service if it continues to hit high without releasing.

 ## Business availability alarm